drop-games/eb-docs/docs/intro.md

 Open sourcing and free flow of ideas allow small teams to build monumental projects that would be impossible to make without the ability to stand on the shoulders of giants.

 Hyperblade, as a blockchain native project, is being built with same values.
-The planned functionality requires an extensive amount of engineering, where the technology is being developed using the available open source code and through the collaboration with other teams, e.g. using open sourced _Uniswap V2_ to build a decentralized Hyperblade exchange.
-Hyperblade DAO acknowledges that it in the common interest to share the acquired knowledge, and therefore all of the source code will be made available in the open, combining GPL licensing for common components such as Marketplace, DEX or governance modules, and delayed open-sourcing via BSL for Hyperblade's artistic part with 3 year closed-source period.
+The planned functionality requires an extensive amount of engineering, where the technology is being developed using the available open-source code and through the collaboration with other teams, e.g. using open-source _Uniswap V2 Interface_ to build decentralized Hyperblade exchange.
+Hyperblade DAO acknowledges that it in the common interest to share the acquired knowledge, and therefore all of the source code will be made available in the open, combining GPLv3 licensing for common components such as Marketplace, DEX or governance modules, and delayed open-sourcing via BSL for Hyperblade's artistic part with 3 year closed-source period.

 ## Disclaimer